 Fewer things say family comfort food than a good Classic Pot Roast!
-Tender and juicy, this Dutch Oven Pot Roast transforms an affordable cut of meat into a delicious dinner.
-The beef roast slowly cooks with potatoes and carrots for an easy one pot meal.
+This Dutch Oven Pot Roast transforms an affordable cut of meat into a delicious Whole30 dinner.
+Tender and juicy, the beef roast slowly cooks with potatoes and carrots for an easy one pot meal.
 Your whole family will love this Classic Sunday Chuck Roast Recipe!

 - 3–5 pounds beef chuck roast

 - 2 Tablespoons avocado oil